nichedt/nichedt.github.io/README.md

 `yarn dev:frontend` - run the client only in development mode

-`yarn build` - build the entire application (really just the client)
+`yarn build` - builds the entire application

 `yarn start` - builds the entire application and runs it in production mode